bagisto/user-guide/src/product-types/booking-product.md

 After placing the order login to the admin panel of bagisto

-Click on **Sales >> Booking Product** and you will be able to see the ordered product in the booking product datagrid also you can see the calendar view of your booking for this click on **Calendar button** as shown in the below image.
+Click on **Sales >> Bookings** and you will be able to see the ordered product in the booking product datagrid also you can see the calendar view of your booking for this click on **Calendar button** as shown in the below image.

 <ImagePopup src="/images/booking-product/31.png" alt="Bundle Product" />